 “Moneyball” for Lawyers: The Value of UTBMS/LEDES Codes

-Since they were introduced over 20 years ago, Uniformed Task-Based Management System (UTBMS) billing codes have brought clarity to billing and related data analysis.
+Since they were introduced over 20 years ago, Uniform Task-Based Management System (UTBMS) billing codes have brought clarity to billing and related data analysis.

 In fact, clients are now increasingly using UTBMS billing codes to analyze much more than just the cost of legal services.